DivadNojnarg/blogdown_sources/content/blog/awesomeDashboards.md

 </div>
 ```

-Basically, all what you write in R will be translated in HTML:
+Basically, all that you write in R will be translated in HTML:

 ```
 library(shiny)